tech-AK/Engineering-Secure-Generative-Agents/README.md

 This project was inspired by the results of [this paper](https://storage.googleapis.com/gweb-research2023-media/pubtools/7070.pdf)
 > Generative Agents: Interactive Simulacra of Human Behavior
 >
-> by Joon Sung Park, Joseph C. O'Brien, Carrie Ca, Meredith Ringel Morris, Percy Liang, Michael Bernstein
+> by Joon Sung Park, Joseph C. O'Brien, Carrie Cai, Meredith Ringel Morris, Percy Liang, Michael Bernstein

 showcasing the possible use of LLMs for realistically simulating human behavior.
 Also, the memory module or dialog generation module were inspired by that paper.
 However, we had to adapt and change certain modules of that paper, as our goal was to create a simulation where the player can interact with the whole world and other agents in real-time.